-To draw emphasis to the fact that gymnast Simone Biles wouldn't have been able to join the U.S. Women's Gymnastics Team without a great deal of natural athletic ability

-^(B) To point out that a rivalry between gymnasts Simone Biles and Kyla Ross gave Biles the motivation needed to replace Ross on the United States' national gymnastics team

-© To show how Simone Biles was able to overcome a devastating, heartbreaking failure and achieve a sought-after spot on the U.S. Women's Gymnastics Team
+- To draw emphasis to the fact that gymnast Simone Biles wouldn't have been able to join the U.S. Women's Gymnastics Team without a great deal of natural athletic ability - B To point out that a rivalry between gymnasts Simone Biles and Kyla Ross gave Biles the motivation needed to replace Ross on the United States' national gymnastics team - © To show how Simone Biles was able to overcome a devastating, heartbreaking failure and achieve a sought-after spot on the U.S. Women's Gymnastics Team

-D To suggest that Simone Biles worked just as hard as Olympic gold medalist Kyla Ross to achieve success in gymnastics

-Which is the closest antonym for the word perseverance?

-- (A) consolation

-- B reluctance

-- © aggravation

-- b vengeance

-Simone Biles only missed gymnastics practice as a child when she was very sick, in spite of the fact that her mother often urged her to attend.

-^(B) Gymnast Simone Biles competed head-to-head against Olympic gold medalist Kyla Ross and won her own gold medal in doing so.

-© Gymnast Simone Biles doesn't give up easily even when faced with what she describes as a devastating, heartbreaking failure.

-Simone Biles' grandparents, Ron and Nellie Biles, didn't want Simone to become a gymnast at first because they worried about possible injury.
+1 To suggest that Simone Biles worked just as hard as Olympic gold medalist Kyla Ross to achieve success in gymnastics Question 4 Which is the closest antonym for the word perseverance ?
+(A) consolation B reluctance © aggravation (D) vengeance Question 5 What is one inference the reader can make from the Article?
+A Simone Biles only missed gymnastics practice as a child when she was very sick, in spite of the fact that her mother often urged her to attend.
+B Gymnast Simone Biles competed head-to-head against Olympic gold medalist Kyla Ross and won her own gold medal in doing so. © Gymnast Simone Biles doesn't give up easily even when faced with what she describes as a devastating, heartbreaking failure. © Simone Biles' grandparents, Ron and Nellie Biles, didn't want Simone to become a gymnast at first because they worried about possible injury.
+Question 6 Which information is not in the Article?
+Why Kyla Ross was replaced by Simone Biles on the U.S. Women's Gymnastic Team in 2013 ® Why Simone Biles didn't finish higher than 14th at the 2011 U.S. Junior Championships

-- (A) Why Kyla Ross was replaced by Simone Biles on the U.S. Women's Gymnastic Team in 2013 - ^(B) Why Simone Biles didn't finish higher than 14th at the 2011 U.S. Junior Championships - C How old Simone Biles was when she was first introduced to the sport of gymnastics - D How Simone Biles' poor showing at the U.S. Junior Championships affected her actions
+- © How old Simone Biles was when she was first introduced to the sport of gymnastics - D How Simone Biles' poor showing at the U.S. Junior Championships affected her actions lı n this passage, the word technique means A the method of doing something using a special skill B something that happens as the result of a particular act